jagdish575/Location-tracker/README.md

 🚫 A violation of human rights and digital ethics,
 🚫 Potentially punishable by fines or imprisonment.
 You are fully responsible for how you use this code.
-The author (GitHub: @python-hacked) is NOT liable for any misuse, illegal activity, or harm caused by third parties.
+The author (GitHub: jagdish575 ) is NOT liable for any misuse, illegal activity, or harm caused by third parties.
 🔍 Important: Modern browsers only share location if the user clicks "Allow".
 This script cannot bypass browser security.
 Any attempt to trick users into granting access may leave digital traces (IP logs, server records, browser fingerprints), making misuse easily traceable.

 📌 How It Works
 You place an image in static/images/.
-Share a link like: https://location-image-tracker.onrender.com/view/download.jpg The recipient sees a page asking them to click "Allow & View".
+Share a link like:
+The recipient sees a page asking them to click "Allow & View".
 Only if they manually allow location, their coordinates are sent to your server and logged.
 The image is shown regardless of their choice.